M-Hashemzadeh/ACQC-LJP/README.md

-# Condition to use any sources of this project
+## Condition to use any sources of this project:
 Please do not distribute the database or source codes to others until the related paper is published and without the authorization of Dr. Mahdi Hashemzadeh (Corresponding author) and Nasim Abdolmaleki.

 Authors’ Emails: n.abdolmaleki@tabrizu.ac.ir (N.Abdolmaleki), hashemzadeh@azaruniv.ac.ir (M. Hashemzadeh).

 Also for use of the ACQC code please cite the below papers: